Rakibul73/payment_microservice/README.md

-need to add other payment gateways
+need to add other payment gateways like paypal